Loading NuWatt Energy...

 Solution stack

-Designed: ~350 kW rooftop PV + 250 kWh battery + phased heat pump rooftop unit (RTU) replacement over two capital cycles.
-Gross project cost range of $1.1–$1.4M for the PV + storage scope.
+Designed: ≈350 kW rooftop PV + 250 kWh battery + phased heat pump rooftop unit (RTU) replacement over two capital cycles.
+Every measure is ranked against the $234/tCO₂e payment it displaces, so the marginal dollar goes where it abates most.

 Month 4–5